 What to do: if you don’t know how hard your water is, there’s an easy way to test whether too many minerals is your problem.
 It involves just one extra step to the routine.

 If it works, you can make this extra step part of your routine.
-If you don’t want to work that hard, you can use one of the other options or products outlined in the guide!
+If you don’t want to work that hard, you can use a “natural” shampoo and conditioner of your choosing, OR try one of the other options or products outlined in the guide!

-Simply take your solution of baking soda (as described in the Skintervention Guide or other sites) and boil it for a few minutes (you may have to play with boiling time – the harder you suspect your water, the longer you may want to boil).
+Simply take your normal solution of baking soda and water and boil it for a few minutes (you may have to play with boiling time – the harder you suspect your water, the longer you may want to boil).

 Boiling precipitates calcium (a mineral) out of the solution, making the water softer!